openvinotoolkit/datumaro/docs/source/docs/data-formats/datumaro_format.md

 extensions.

 A variety of metadata can be stored in the datumaro format.
-First of all, `dm_format_version` field is provided for backward compatibility to help with data version tracing.And various metadata can be added to the `info` field.
+First of all, `dm_format_version` field is provided for backward compatibility to help with data version tracing and various metadata can be added to the `info` field.
 For example, you can record task types such as detection and segmentation, or record data creation time.
 Labels and attributes can be saved in the `categories` field, and mask colormap information can be saved.
 In addition, in the datumaro format, in order to respond to